HIP-infrastructure/HIP-infrastructure.github.io/README.md

 # HIP user documentation

 User documentation for the Human Intracerebral EEG Platform, written with [Sphinx](https://www.sphinx-doc.org/en/master/index.html).
-The dedicated website [hip-infrastructure.github.io](https://hip-infrastructure.github.io/) is automatically deployed to the [github-pages](https://github.com/HIP-infrastructure/HIP-infrastructure.github.io/settings/pages) environment by the pages build and deployment workflow.
-In short, when a commit is pushed to the `master` branch, the documentation is automatically updated a few minutes later.
+The dedicated website [hip-infrastructure.github.io](https://hip-infrastructure.github.io/) is automatically [deployed](https://github.com/HIP-infrastructure/HIP-infrastructure.github.io/settings/pages) when a commit is pushed to the `master` branch (this takes a few minutes).

-# Requirements
+# Installation

 You need Python3, GIT and [Sphinx](https://www.sphinx-doc.org/en/master/usage/installation.html) installed on the computer you plan to use.
 Preferably, a computer running Ubuntu 20.04+ as it will make things easier.